tech-procurement/book/content/chapters/contract_vehicles.md

 ---
-weight: 2
+weight: 5
 bookFlatSection: true
-title: "Contract vehicles"
+title: "techprocurement.org | Contract vehicles"
+description: "Contract vehicles play a major role in federal IT procurement.
+This section describes what a contract vehicle is and describes the major vehicles used in the government."
 ---

 # Contract vehicles